anza-xyz/solana-pay/message-signing-spec.md

 The `<message>` value must be a UTF-8 encoded string that describes the nature of the sign-message response.

-For example, this might be the name of the application or event with which the user is interacting, context about how the sign-message request is being used, or a thank you note.
-The wallet should display the value to the user.
+For example, this might be the name of the application with which the user is interacting or context about how the sign-message request is being used.
+The wallet must display at least the first 80 characters of the message field to the user if it is included in the response.

 The wallet and application should allow additional fields in the request body and response body, which may be added by future specification.